rossrobino/ovr/README.md

 ### Usage

-JSX evaluates to an `AsyncGenerator`, with this, the `Router` creates an in-order stream of components.
+JSX evaluates to an `AsyncGenerator`, with this, the `App` creates an in-order stream of components.

 ```tsx
 // Basic component with props